arez/arez/README.md

   consist of all changes that have occurred in the order they occurred.
 If a Change object was not part of the change then an UnspecifiedChange() will be passed through.
 There may be some value to allowing it to be processed inline when it changes rather than as a reaction.

+* Move Unsupported annotation to a separate project.
+Expand it to @Beta, @Alpha etc.

 * Once we have Repositories it may be possible to provide a simple use debug UI - maybe somewhat inspired by
   - https://github.com/zalmoxisus/mobx-remotedev